Insights

 - Full session: 1-2 minutes

 That’s it.
-There’s no “right” or “wrong” — as long as you maintain the structure (two inhales + long exhale), your nervous system will respond.
+There’s no “right” or “wrong” - keep the structure gentle and notice how your body responds.

 Physiological Sigh vs. Box Breathing vs. 4-7-8: When to Use Each